-Mueller's team charged Alex van der Zwaan, an attorney who allegedly lied to federal investigators in the Russia probe, in federal court on Feb.
+Mueller's team charged Dutch attorney Alex van der Zwaan for lying to federal investigators in the Russia probe in federal court on Feb.
 16. He pleaded guilty and was sentenced to 30 days in prison and given a $20,000 fine on April 3.

 According to charging documents, van der Zwaan was employed by a law firm hired by the Ukraine Ministry of Justice in 2012.
 He admitted to lying about his interactions with Gates.

-The charge against van der Zwaan does not involve election meddling or the Trump campaign's operations.
-It stems from the special counsel's investigation into a covert Washington lobbying campaign Manafort and Gates are accused of directing on behalf of pro-Russian Ukrainian interests.
+The charge against van der Zwaan did not involve election meddling or the Trump campaign's operations.
+It stemmed from the special counsel's investigation into a covert Washington lobbying campaign Manafort and Gates are accused of directing on behalf of pro-Russian Ukrainian interests.

-The law firm where he used to work says it fired him last year and has been cooperating with authorities.
+The law firm where he used to work says it fired him last year and will continue cooperating with authorities as needed.